-1. What agency policies and expectations exist support people to exercise rights related to healthcare?
+1. What agency policies and expectations exist to support people to exercise rights related to healthcare?
+2. How are staff actively supporting people in this area?
+3. Three ways we could improve our policies and supports in this area:

 LEISURE AND REST